Women and wealth: what stands in their way and how to overcome itBomikazi Zeka, University of Canberra and Romalani Leofo, University of Canberra

 Africa’s borrowing costs are too high: the G20’s missed opportunity to reform rating agenciesMisheck Mutize, University of Cape Town

 Nigeria scores well on electricity reform rankings, but power supply isn’t affordable and reliable.
-Here’s whyTaiwo Hassan Odugbemi, University of Abuja
+Here’s whyTaiwo Hassan Odugbemi, Ph.D, University of Abuja

 Senegal’s rating downgrade: credit agencies are punishing countries that don’t check their numbersDaniel Cash, Aston University